jagenjo/webglstudio.js/INSTALL.md

 - WebGLstudio.js [ZIP](https://github.com/jagenjo/webglstudio.js/archive/master.zip)

 ## Unpack
+Upload the files to your server and unpack them following the next steps:

 - Unpack the webglstudio editor/ folder in a folder inside a public folder in your server.
 - Create a folder called fileserver/ inside that folder